cegasa.com Listed by lockbit5 Ransomware Group

 Public reporting indicates that LockBit5 published a post on its dark-web leak portal detailing the compromise of Cegasa, a European company focused on lithium-ion energy storage solutions.
 The group claims to have stolen internal company files during the intrusion.
 At the time of publication, the exact number of affected individuals remains unknown because the leaked data consists primarily of corporate documents rather than clearly labeled customer or employee databases.
 No specific volume of records or sample files has been independently verified beyond the group’s own statements on the onion site.

 The incident follows the typical LockBit pattern of exfiltration before encryption, with the threat actor now using the public leak page as leverage.
-Ransomware.live mirrors confirm the listing appeared on April 11, 2026.
+Ransomware.live mirrors state the listing appeared on April 11, 2026.
 Whether Cegasa paid any ransom or negotiated remains undisclosed.

 Why This Matters for You and Your Family